 1. We are an unaffiliated Conservative Synagogue of “Two-Testament Judaism.”
 (See right-menu “Why ‘Conservative?'” for more information on our stream.)
-We use the term, “Two-Testament” more often than “Messianic” because the word messianic has uses and connotations we wish to avoid: for example, the extremist group, “Ateret HaKohanim” in Israel is called a “Messianic cult” – and in many contexts, the word, “Messianic” means to have a fixation on world-domination or the end of the world.
-“Two Testament” makes clear what the bedrock of our theology is, and without unnecessary confusion.
+We use the term, “Two-Testament” more often than “Messianic” because “Messianic” can have extremist or apocalyptic connotations we wish to avoid: they do not apply to nor define us in any way.

 2. We have a primary geographical focus: New York City – Manhattan – the capital of the Jewish world outside Israel.
 We welcome visitors and Members from anywhere, and we have a particularly vibrant connection to Jerusalem, Israel – in which our long-term plans involve planting of an Israeli sister “Congregation Beth El.”

 3. We embrace faith in the One God as described in the Jewish Scriptures, according to those historically Jewish traditions affirmed as scripturally and spiritually valid through sound spiritual and scholastic processes.